nschan/nf-plotsv/README.md

 # nf-syri

-Here, whole genome alignments are created and then passed to syri.
+Here, whole genome alignments are created and then passed to syri and then to plotsr.

 # Usage